thehaung-zz/thehaung/README.md

 </a>
 <br />

-Hi, i'm [Hau Nguyen](https://github.com/thehaung), a software engineer!!!!
+Hi, i'm [Hau Nguyen](https://github.com/thehaung), i'm a software engineer!!!!

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.